Skip to main content

 The regulations surrounding wellness program incentives are designed to strike a balance.
 They aim to allow employers to encourage healthy behaviors without creating a situation where employees feel compelled to participate.
 The rules differ depending on the type of wellness program.

 Participatory programs, which do not require an individual to meet a health-related standard to earn a reward, have more flexibility.
 Examples include attending a seminar or completing a health risk assessment without any requirement for specific results.
-Health-contingent programs, on the other hand, require individuals to meet a to earn a reward.
+Health-contingent programs, on the other hand, require individuals to meet a specific health outcome to earn a reward.
 These are further divided into two categories:

 • Activity-only programs ∞ These require an individual to perform a health-related activity, such as walking a certain number of steps per day.
 They do not require a specific health outcome.